Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

-With careful masking to protect fascia trim and other areas not being painted, you can spray paint gutters easily too, as long as you're comfortable climbing up an extension ladder.
+With careful masking to protect fascia trim and other areas not being painted, you can spray paint gutters easily, as long as you're comfortable climbing up an extension ladder.

 Like most painting projects, preparing the surface and using the right paint are essential for durability.

 How to Prep Downspouts and Gutters for Paint

 The first step is to remove the downspouts for cleaning and painting.
 You can paint them while fastened to the house, but it's much easier to take them down.
-Downspouts accumulate dirt and mildew which should always be washed off before applying the paint.
+Dirt and mildew accumulation on downspouts should always be washed off before applying the paint.

-I clean exterior metal with a surface cleaner called Jomax House Cleaner and Mildew Killer and allow the chemical to penetrate for five to ten minutes.
+I clean exterior metal with a surface cleaner called Jomax House Cleaner and Mildew Killer and allow the chemical to penetrate for five to ten minutes before washing it off.
 If your power washer doesn't have a chemical tank, or the ability to siphon cleaner directly from a separate container, you can use a cheap garden sprayer.

 Power wash thoroughly to wash off the cleaner and dirt residue.
 If the surface is horribly weathered and stained from dirt, scrub them with a coarse scrubbing pad.